When we hear about air pollution the first thing that comes to mind is usually outdoor air pollution in the form of fine dust particles.

 Opening the windows is one of the best ways to minimise indoor air pollution.

 While minimisation of indoor air pollutants is very important, there are times when avoiding indoor air pollution is impossible.
 For example, if you need to do some interior painting or need to do some thorough cleaning with potentially harmful chemicals.

 If this is the case, the best advice is always to vacate the area and ventilate it well.
 After the area has been ventilated for a few hours, it’s often safe to come back.
 However, what about the times when you can’t avoid VOCS?

-If this is the case, a respirator is your best choice.
+If this is the case, a respirator or mask is your best choice.
 Respirators can limit your exposure to VOCs for the period that you must be nearby (such as while you paint).

 Respirators must be fitted correctly and have a rating (such as P100, KN100, KF94, etc) to be effective.
 It is also important to look into which respirators protect against the chemicals that you are using.

 Obviously a respirator is only a short term protective measure though.
 Once you have finished cleaning, painting, etc, it’s important to ventilate the area.

 While ventilating is the most important step, some VOCs can stay in the air for hours, days, and months after.
 If this is the case, an air purifier combined with good ventilation is the best way to clear indoor air pollution.

 Some sources state that air purifiers are either ineffective or actually create worse indoor air pollution.
 However, scientific research seems to point to the fact that air purifiers do indeed help filter indoor air.